strevol-mpi-mis/rafft-rs/Setup.md

 ## Installing Rust

-Although there is probably a Rust packages for your system, the recommended way of installing Rust is using [`rustup`](https://www.rust-lang.org/tools/install).
+Although there is probably a Rust package for your system, the recommended way of installing Rust is using [`rustup`](https://www.rust-lang.org/tools/install).
-Please follow those instructions to install Rust.
+Please follow those instructions to install Rust if you're unsure about the preferred way for your system.

 ## Installing `ViennaRNA`